adisandro/MMINT/README.md

 ## Installation

 The easiest way of installing MMINT in Eclipse is using the [binary packages](#binary-packages), which will automatically take care of all the Eclipse dependencies.
-Alternatively, you can download and build the [sources](#sources).
+Alternatively, you can download and build the [source code](#source-code) from this git repository.
 Please take a look at the [requirements](#requirements) to check that your system can run MMINT.

 ### Requirements